 If you want to experience the ultimate rush you must take a plunge down the Cache la Poudre River and go Whitewater Rafting!
 The snow that accumulated all winter in the mountains has been melting and the rapids are flowing beautifully in the Poudre Canyon.
-Opening day just took place on May 15 and the river has been begging for some fun runs ever since.
-So, get out there grab a paddle and have an adventure, but before you get ahead of yourself check out one of our multiple whitewater guides and outfitters like Mountain Whitewater Descents, A Wanderlust Adventure, A1 Wildwater and Rocky Mountain Adventures to get you on your way.
+So, get out there grab a paddle and have an adventure, but before you get ahead of yourself check out one of our multiple whitewater guides and outfitters like Mountain Whitewater, A Wanderlust Adventure, A1 Wildwater and Rocky Mountain Adventures to get you on your way.

 Memorial Day Weekend serves as the un-official kickoff to camping season in Fort Collins.
 It really is the perfect time to camp since most people will have three days to enjoy the outdoors.
 There are too many favorite camping spots to name, but two favorites are definitely Horsetooth Reservoir and all along the Cache la Poudre River.
 There are also incredible options around Arapaho & Roosevelt National Forests, Rocky Mountain National Park and Lory State Park among others.
 Whether you’re looking for public or private campgrounds, family-friendly camping, or RV Parks, there are plenty of places to set up camp close to town or in the mountains.

-Did you know the legendary Mishawaka Amphitheatre turned 100-years-0ld last year?
+Did you know the legendary Mishawaka Amphitheatre is over 100 years old?
 This incredible outdoor venue will host numerous national acts throughout the summer.
-Memorial Day Weekend will be no different as the Mish and The Colorado Sound present Justin Townes Earle with The Sadies and Sammy Brue at 7 pm on May 27.
 The Mishawaka Amphitheater was rated as a top outdoor venue in the U.S. and it’s easy to see why with its breathtaking mountain location in the Poudre Canyon that includes balconies that overhang the Poudre River.
-So, head up the canyon and enjoy some fantastic live music outdoors while drinking one of our local craft beers.
+Check out their upcoming events calendar here then head up the canyon and enjoy some fantastic live music outdoors while drinking one of our local craft beers.